eduardog/thinknear.github.com/source/_posts/2014-08-22-unnecessary-complexity.markdown

 then we end up with a lot of half done ideas that never gain the momentum they're supposed to due to not enough attention being paid to them (market forces notwithstanding).
 This then trickles down into design.
 Design is hard.
-We must make sure we design within our capacity so we build something that will work and work well enough to fulfill the most valueable strategic objectives that we carefully chose.
+We must make sure we design within our capacity so we build something that will work and work well enough to fulfill the most valuable strategic objectives that we carefully chose.
 * Keep designs incredibly straight forward wherever possible: Again, not a new concept, yet when on the ground how many times have you looked at a design and thought "that is waaaay too complex"?
 More than once, maybe?
 Not every edge case needs to be covered.
 Work with the business to understand the acceptable levels of failure a system can have.